About

 I want to do this work at a place where evaluation is the product and not the audit.
 Frontier labs that are shipping applied AI into production at scale (Anthropic, OpenAI, Manus) are the closest fit, alongside Singapore-anchored teams (OGP) where I can stay in the region and still work on consequential AI products.
 I wrote down what I'd build first if I were starting an applied AI lab in this region.

 The shape of the role matters more than the title.
-Founding PM, agent PM, model behaviour PM, deployed PM.
+Founding PM, agent PM, model behaviour PM, forward-deployed applied AI.
 Anywhere the question "is this agent actually doing its job" is the centre of the work.

 #Now

-What I'm running today, from personal agents (Claudia, Lawrence) to Voltade products (Studio, Envoy), is on Projects.
+What I'm running today, from personal agents (Claudia, Lawrence) to Voltade products (Envoy, Vobase, Volty), is on Projects.
 Earlier: platform engineering at Ninja Van (100M+ events/day), co-founded AfterClass (50K+ users, still active), built a DTC consumer brand at The Bon Pet.

 #Elsewhere on the site